 There are plenty of shops and markets in Pangkalan Bun where you can buy most of the supplies you will need, including food, toiletries, ponchos, hats, sandals and camera film.
 Kumai is an old seaport in Pangkalan Bun which has now developed into a major port.
 Both modern and traditional vessels come from all parts of Indonesia, Malaysia, Singapore, Taiwan and Japan.
 To reach Tanjung Puting National Park, you will take a Klotok (small boat) from Kumai Port up the Sekonyer River to Camp Leakey.
 Camp Leakey is one of the three Orangutan Rehabilitation Centre in Tanjung Puting National Park.

-From Kumai Port, the klotok (houseboat) will take about 2-hour journey up the Sekonyer River to the Rimba Eco Lodge, your base whilst exploring the area.
+From Kumai Port, the klotok (houseboat) will take about 2-hour journey up the Sekonyer River to the Rimba Eco Lodge.
 It is also possible to sleep and cook meals on the klotok.
 In order to travel in and out of the park it will be necessary to keep the klotok for the duration of your trip.

 Recommended Flight schedule to and from Pangkalan bun: